Murtaza01/obsidian-vault/homework/drama/faustus.md

 and in another it says that everyone will sin, so Faustus abandon the Bible too.

-**Comment 1/ The reward of sin is death: that's hard**\.
+### Q/ Comment on the following lines critically.

-Said by Faustus when he was discussing the uselessness of all branches of knowledge and he arrives at theology.
+**Comment 1/ O, this cheers my soul!**\.

-Faustus reads the bible and finds a contradiction, in one place it says the reward of sin is death, in another that we all sin, Faustus wonders why god created us to go to hell,because of this he abandons theology.
+Faustus says this line to Valdes and Cornelius, after they told him on what black magic can do, that he no longer need to study anything else and enrich him with all branches of knowledge, this is a reference to the Renaissance the age of the hunger for knowledge.

 **Comment 2/ A sound magician is a demigod**\.